Simple Tilings of Nilpotent Lie Groups: Pattern-Equivariant Cohomology

 \section{Pattern-Equivariant Cohomology}

-As another application of our definition of simple tilings, we can generalize another well-established theorem about the topological information of tiling spaces.
-For consistency, we work again work with $\GG$ a simply connected, connected, nilpotent Lie group, though this should apply to $G$-tilings more generally.
+As another application of our definition of simple tilings, we generalize a well-established theorem about the topological information of tiling spaces.
+For consistency, we again work with $\GG$ a connected, simply connected, nilpotent Lie group, though this should apply to $G$-tilings more generally.
 Observe that we do not even seem to need nilpotence in this setting.

-In this section, we will use $\Omega^k(M)$ to denote the smooth $k$-forms of a manifold $M$.
+In this section, we use $\Omega^k(M)$ to denote the smooth $k$-forms on a manifold $M$.
 This is not to be confused with the use of $\Omega_{\mc{T}}$ to denote the hull of a tiling $\mc{T}$, and the context should always make our use of the overloaded symbol "$\Omega$" clear.

-Recall first that a $k$-form $\omega \in \Omega^k(\GG)$ is said to be \textit{pattern equivariant to radius $r$} if, whenever $[B_r(x)] = g.[B_r(y)]$ for $g = xy^{-1} \in \GG$, then $\omega_x = L_g^* \omega_y$.
+Recall first that a $k$-form $\omega \in \Omega^k(\GG)$ is said to be \term{pattern equivariant to radius $r$} if, whenever $[B_r(x)] = g.[B_r(y)]$ for $g = xy^{-1} \in \GG$, then $\omega_x = L_g^* \omega_y$.
 We can summarize this by saying that $[B_r(x)] \sim [B_r(y)]$ implies $\omega_x \sim \omega_y$.
-If $\omega$ is pattern equivariant to radius $r$ for some $r > 0$, we simply say that $\omega$ is a \textit{(strongly) PE $k$-form} and we denote the collection of these by $\Omega^{k}_{PE}(\mc{T})$.
+If $\omega$ is pattern equivariant to radius $r$ for some $r > 0$, we simply say that $\omega$ is a \term{(strongly) PE $k$-form} and we denote the collection of these by $\Omega^{k}_{PE}(\mc{T})$.
 The exterior derivative of a PE $k$-form will be a PE $(k+1)$-form, yielding a cochain complex

-and the \textit{pattern equivariant cohomology} of $\mc{T}$ is $H^*_{PE}(\mc{T})$, the cohomology of this complex.
+and the \term{pattern equivariant cohomology} of $\mc{T}$ is $H^*_{PE}(\mc{T})$, the cohomology of this complex.